 The bold, budding stars represent a whole new kind of IndyCar driver — the guys and gals who could finally become this series’ cornerstone fixtures for a generation to come.

 “This is a pretty young group,” Rahal said.
 “There are a lot of young people here who you could see at this track for the next 20 years.
 I think that’s a great thing and we hope that’s the case.”

 Nico Rosberg maintained his and the Mercedes team’s utter domination of one-lap Formula One speeding by topping the times in Thursday’s practice sessions for Sunday’s Monaco Grand Prix.

 The 27-year-old German, who was fastest in both sessions and who is seeking a third successive pole position, clocked a best time of minute and 14.759 seconds, three-tenths of a second ahead of his British team-mate Lewis Hamilton.

-Topics: Morning Lap
+Tags: Morning Lap